 - Your doctor “dictates” health care and doesn’t include you in decisions.
 You’re not given reasons for his or her recommendations or offered any options.

 - Your doctor makes a serious treatment error, neglects recommended screenings or often seems distracted or forgetful during your visits.

 - You’ve lost trust in your doctor’s knowledge or skills.
 He or she seems careless or is unwilling to find out more about a new procedure or test you’ve read about.

 - You’re not treated with respect.
 A doctor or nurse makes an unkind or insensitive comment.
 You are often kept waiting in the office with no explanation or apology.

 - The doctor becomes annoyed if you want to get a second opinion or you ask to see a specialist.
 Your concerns are discounted.

 - Your doctor violates a boundary.
 This could be an inappropriate touch or a personal question not related to your health care.

 - Your doctor criticizes you or blames you for your condition.
-Seek a doctor who is encouraging and supportive.
+Patients do better when a doctor is encouraging and supportive.